openedx/edx-documentation/en_us/course_authors/source/building_course/credit_courses.rst

 With ICRV, you add identity verification "checkpoints" at specific locations in your course, such as before assessments or exams.
-When learners reach a checkpoint, they must use their computer's webcam to verify their identification, similar to the original ID verification process, before they can access more course content.
+When learners reach a checkpoint, they must use their computer's webcam to verify their identity, similar to the original ID verification process, before they can access more course content.

 To use ICRV, you must complete the following steps.

-#.
-Enable the ICRV XBlock in your course.
+#. :ref:`Enable ICRV in your course <Enable ICRV>`.
-#.
-Create specific ICRV checkpoints.
+#. :ref:`Create specific ICRV checkpoints <Create ICRV Checkpoint>`.

+.. _Enable ICRV:

 Enable In-Course Reverification
 *********************************